We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 If keeping the cost well below $100 is your main priority, the J.A.
-Henckels International Classic 8-Inch Chef’s Knife is your best option.
+Henckels International Classic 8-Inch Chef’s Knife (see on Amazon) is your best option.

 Skipping those extra processes is what keeps the cost of this knife low.
 Despite that, this is an excellent knife that looks and feels almost identical to the Wusthof Classic chef’s knife.
 But does it stack up?
 Almost.
 Let’s dive into the details.

 Handle Design: The similarities between this knife and the Wusthof Classic don’t stop at the handle.
 In fact, their handles are almost identical.
-They’re both triple-riveted with a full exposed tang and a matte black finish.
+They’re both triple-riveted with a fully exposed tang and a matte black finish.
 They have the same shape with a sharp curve at the butt end to support your pinky finger.
-The one difference is that corners of Wusthof handles are slightly rounded and the ones on this knife are more squared.
-The difference is very minor and barely noticeable.
+The one difference is that corners of Wusthof handles are slightly rounded, and the ones on this knife are more squared.
+The difference is minor and barely noticeable.

 Size: This knife has an 8-inch blade and a 5-inch handle.
-It weighs 8.5 ounces so, as the two Wusthof chef’s knives on this list, this one is heavy and feels extremely sturdy when you hold it.
+It weighs 8.5 ounces, so, as the two Wusthof chef’s knives on this list, this one is heavy and feels exceptionally sturdy when you hold it.

 Warranty: This knife comes with a Limited Lifetime Warranty that, similar to every other knife on the list, protects you against defects in materials and craftsmanship but not against any damage resulting from misuse.